Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 with `type=holding` and `type=input` you can now only operate with datatype byte!!! see point 4 below

-Minimal construction in openhab.config for TCP connections will look like:
+Minimal construction in openhab.cfg for TCP connections will look like:

     modbus:tcp.slave1.connection=192.168.1.50
     modbus:tcp.slave1.length=10
     modbus:tcp.slave1.type=coil

-Minimal construction in openhab.conf for serial connections will look like:
+Minimal construction in openhab.cfg for serial connections will look like:

     modbus:serial.slave1.connection=/dev/ttyUSB0
     modbus:tcp.slave1.length=10